alabamagan/RENT/README.md

 * For bootstraipping before each repeated Elastic Net run, the bootstraipping was done with stratification based on the target label distribution.
 * Boosting was added to Elastic Net for `RENT_Regression()`.
 The rationale is that even the current selection based on learnt E-Net coefficients, but these coefficients were optimized with a soft-margin and ignored the sample points that lies in the soft-margin.
 By taking into account the weighted coefficient of the weaker learning in the boosted ensemble of Elastic Nets, this could be improved.
+* Coefficients of features learnt were further ranked by their normalized mean and variance, which translate to their importance and stability.
+An option `n_features` were added to suggest the maximum number of features to return.

 Example
 -------